LETRUNGK2/Bank-Marketing/README.md

 This repository apply SQL to analyze dataset which generated from an autonomous bank marketing campaign,which convince customer to agree to terms deposit, and find key insight to develop a more effective strategy for future campaign.

 Key questions should be addressed:
-1. Who are more willing to accept term deposit ?
+1. Who are more willing to accept term deposit?
+Build Customer Profiles who are more likely to make term deposit
 2. How many call attemps should we make to convince customer?
 3. For retargeting customers from previous campaign, what is the successful rate ?